Police-Data-Accessibility-Project/design-system/doc/components.md

 ## FlexContainer

-All container components are designed to be dynamic and take any `HTMLElement` tag as the component to be rendered. `FlexContainer`. `FlexContainer` can itself be passed as the element type for `GridItem`, for example, or vice versa, allowing us to easily compose complex layouts (more on this later with the `GridContainer` and `GridItem` documentation).
+All container components are designed to be dynamic and take any `HTMLElement` tag as the component to be rendered. `FlexContainer` can itself be passed as the element type for `GridItem`, for example, or vice versa, allowing us to easily compose complex layouts (more on this later with the `GridContainer` and `GridItem` documentation).

-### Props
+### _Props_

 | name        | required? | types               | description                         | default |
 | ----------- | --------- | ------------------- | ----------------------------------- | ------- |